ChristianGalla/PidginWinToastNotifications/README.md

 ![Configuration menu in a conversation](./img/configuration_menu.png "Open settings for a conversation")

-## Supported operating systems

-The plugin was developed and tested using the newest Windows 10 version.

-Other Windows 10 versions, Windows 8 and Windows 8.1 should also work, but this has not been tested.

-To display the protocol, account and chat name in the toast notifications the Windows 10 Anniversary Update (also known as version 1607 or Redstone 1) or newer is required.

-## Supported Pidgin versions

-The plugin was developed and tested using the newest Pidgin 2 version.

-Other Pidgin versions may work, but this has not been tested.

-If a problem occurs, try [updating Pidgin to the latest 2.X.X version](https://pidgin.im/).

-## Help and feature requests

-If you experience a problem or have an idea for a new feature, [feel free to open an issue](https://github.com/ChristianGalla/PidginWinToastNotifications/issues).

 ## Changelog

 All changes between versions are documented in the file [CHANGELOG.md](./CHANGELOG.md).

-## Installation

-1. Download the dll files from the [newest release](https://github.com/ChristianGalla/PidginWinToastNotifications/releases/latest).
-2. Copy the file PidginWinToastLib.dll to the installation directory of Pidgin.
-This is usually "C:\Program Files (x86)\Pidgin" on 64-bit versions of Windows or "C:\Program Files\Pidgin" on a 32-bit version.
-3. Copy the file PidginWinToastNotifications.dll to the plugin directory of Pidgin.
-This is usually "C:\Program Files (x86)\Pidgin\plugins" on 64-bit versions of Windows or "C:\Program Files\Pidgin\plugins" on a 32-bit version.
-4. Start Pidgin.
-Open the plugin window and enable "Windows Toast Notifications".

 ## Architecture